-allowances financed from Social Security funds, e.g. maternity, rehabilitation, caretaking, compensation allowances.
+allowances financed from Social Security funds, e.g. maternity, rehabilitation, caretaking, compensation allowances,

+“terminal emoluments” – fixed percentage of remuneration costs added for covering unpredicted costs, paid upon the dissolution of contract.

 If all components of remuneration were paid on the same day, division into individual elements is not required.
 The total value of all remuneration components can be reported in one item in the statement of expenditure.
 The amount indicated should result from the description of transfers.